algorandfoundation/specs/dev/TEAL.md

 ## Execution Environment for Smart Signatures

-Smart Signatures run in Algorand nodes as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.
+Smart Signatures execute as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.
 If an authorized program executes and finishes with a single non-zero uint64 value on the stack then that program has validated the transaction it is attached to.

 The program has access to data from the transaction it is attached to (`txn` op), any transactions in a transaction group it is part of (`gtxn` op), and a few global values like consensus parameters (`global` op).
 Some "Args" may be attached to a transaction being validated by a program.
 Args are an array of byte strings.
 A common pattern would be to have the key to unlock some contract as an Arg.
-Args are recorded on the blockchain and publicly visible when the transaction is submitted to the network.
+Be aware that Smart Signature Args are recorded on the blockchain and publicly visible when the transaction is submitted to the network, even before the transaction has been included in a block.
 These Args are _not_ part of the transaction ID nor of the TxGroup hash.
 They also cannot be read from other programs in the group of transactions.

 A program can either authorize some delegated action on a normal private key signed or multisig account or be wholly in charge of a contract account.